PROVE IT Act: History

 Senators Chris Coons and Kevin Cramer introduced the bill on June 7, 2023 within the Environment and Public Works Committee (EPW Committee).

 The committee performed and passed, 14–5, a markup of the measure in January 2024, with four Republicans (Cramer, Lindsey Graham, Cynthia Lummis, and John Boozman) in support alongside the committee's Democrats.
 Some conservatives fear that the data collected will lead to an import tariff or a domestic carbon tax.
 In response, Cramer, himself an opponent of a domestic carbon tax, amended the act to clarify that it does not grant any federal authority for a greenhouse gas tax or duty.

 Senator Lindsey Graham describes the bill as a means to secure emissions cuts from major polluters such as China and India.

 On July 9, 2024, representatives John Curtis and Scott Peters introduced the House version of the act, with a total of 21 co-sponsors, ten Republicans and eleven Democrats.
 Curtis described the delay as necessary while he built support among Republicans wary of climate policies.
 Backers hope that the bill will be the subject of a hearing or be included in a year-end spending deal.

 Peters describes the PROVE IT Act as a response to the European Carbon Border Adjustment Mechanism (CBAM), which takes effect in 2026 after a reporting phase that began in October 2023.
 He describes the CBAM as a tariff enacted by the European Union against the United States (and other countries) to protect European investments in climate action, to which he adds, "So what’s our response?
 We should have the information about the value of the investments we’re making … what are they worth in terms of greenhouse gas reduction, so we’re on an even playing field?"
+A Cramer press release described the bill as a data-driven rebuttal to potential trade discrimination in the EU CBAM against American manufacturers.

+Despite some conservative skepticism, provisions of the Act were passed by Congress as part of a funding package and signed into law in January 2026.
+The provisions were included in a bill report accompanying a three-bill "minibus" of the 2026 Energy-Water, Interior-Environment, and Commerce-Justice Science measures funding major energy and environmental agencies.
+Though not technically law, agencies typically follow such reports.
+The Department of Energy, in consultation with the National Energy Technology Laboratory, is to conduct the comprehensive study of emissions intensities.